 Carrie Olivia Adams (Spring 2017 Resident) lives in Chicago, where she is the communications specialist for the American Medical Association Foundation and the poetry editor for the small press Black Ocean.
 She is the author of “Operating Theater” (Noctuary Press 2015), “Forty-One Jane Doe’s” (book and companion DVD, Ahsahta 2013), and “Intervening Absence” (Ahsahta 2009) as well as the chapbooks “Grapple” (above/ground press 2017), “Overture in the Key of F” (above/ground press 2013), and “A Useless Window” (Black Ocean 2006).
 She has an MFA in creative writing from Vermont College and a BA in English and Comparative Literature from the University of Georgia.

-Anatomical Theaters of Mixed Reality (ATOM-r) (Spring/Fall 2016 Residents) are a provisional collective exploring forensics, anatomy, and 21st century embodiment through performance, language and emerging technologies.
+Anatomical Theatres of Mixed Reality (ATOM-r) (Spring/Fall 2016 Residents) are a provisional collective exploring forensics, anatomy, and 21st-century embodiment through performance, language, and emerging technologies.
 Participants include Mark Jeffery (choreography), Judd Morrissey (text and technology), Justin Deschamps and Christopher Knowlton (collaborators/performers).

 Marisa Zanotti (October 2016 Guest Resident) is an award-winning artist-researcher.
 Her directing and writing practice is informed by her background in performance, choreography, theatre and installation practice.